Jennifer C. McIntosh: Career and research

 As an associate professor of earth and atmospheric sciences at University of Arizona and an adjunct professor at the University of Saskatchewan, McIntosh has earned recognition for her research, curriculum, and mentorship of her undergraduate and graduate students.

 McIntosh is known for her study of topics related to geochemical processes for surface water, ground water, and natural gas.
 McIntosh conducts multidisciplinary research that integrates hydrology, geochemistry, and microbiology to better understand the fate and transport of fluids beneath the Earth's surface.
-In subsurface environments, McIntosh studies both deep- subsurface environments and near-surface environments as well as the physical interactions between the two.
+In subsurface environments, McIntosh studies both deep-subsurface and near-surface environments, as well as the physical interactions between the two.